busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 npm install karma-ng-html2js-preprocessor --save-dev
 ```

-It is also required to adapt the karma configuration (in case you use karma with Jasmine), for more details
+It is also required to adapt the Karma configuration (in case you use Karma with Jasmine), for more details
 see [Testing AngularJS directive templates with Jasmine and Karma](http://daginge.com/technology/2013/12/14/testing-angular-templates-with-jasmine-and-karma/)

 ```javascript